-D. Complainant's Request for Anonymity or that No Action/Investigation Be Pursued
+D. Reporting Party's Request for Anonymity or that No Action/Investigation Be Pursued

-The Title IX Coordinator will take all reasonable steps to investigate and respond to the report consistent with the complainant's request where possible.
-Where a complainant makes a report but requests that a name or other identifiable information not be shared with the respondent or that no formal action be taken, the College's ability to respond may be limited by the request.
+The Title IX Coordinator will take all reasonable steps to investigate and respond to the report consistent with the reporting party's request where possible.
+Where a reporting party makes a report but requests that a name or other identifiable information not be shared with the respondent or that no formal action be taken, the College's ability to respond may be limited by the request.
 The College will balance this request with its dual obligation to provide a safe and non-discriminatory environment for all Kenyon College community members.